kostandinang/sentinel/README.md

 ## Contributing

 Contributions are welcome!

 Please feel free to submit issues and pull requests.

 ## License

-MIT License - See LICENSE file for details
+MIT - See [LICENSE](./LICENSE) file for details

 ---

-_This README is crated with the help of Claude Code_
+_This repo is crated with the help of Claude Code 🤖_